Can You Apply for More Than One Mortgage? | 2025

 Should I tell my lender I’m applying with more than one company?

 It doesn’t hurt to tell mortgage lenders that you are shopping around.
 In fact, you should tell them.
-Multiple applications have shown to increase competition between lenders.
+Multiple applications have been shown to increase competition between lenders.

 Get the lowest rates from multiple lenders.
 Start here